Del Rio, Texas: Arts and culture

-The Whitehead Memorial Museum carries on the history of the culture created in Del Rio brought by mementos of Judge Roy Bean.
+The Whitehead Memorial Museum carries on the history of the culture created in Del Rio.
+It also includes mementos of Judge Roy Bean.

 The Laughlin Heritage Museum Foundation educates the public about the importance of air power in sustaining the national security of the United States, and to preserve the heritage of Laughlin Air Force Base, Texas.

 Del Rio is home to the oldest continuously running winery in Texas, the Val Verde Winery.
-The winery was established in 1883 by Italian immigrant Frank Qualia, who brought with him the family tradition of winemaking.
+The winery was established in 1883 by Italian immigrant Frank Qualia.
+He brought with him his family tradition of winemaking.
 Today, the winery is operated by third-generation vintner Thomas Qualia.
-A cultural melting pot, Del Rio is home to a mix of ethnic and racial backgrounds including Hispanic, African American Seminole, Mestizo, and Tejano.
-Del Rio offers a variety of Southwestern cuisine including: Tex-Mex, Steakhouses, Barbecue, Authentic Mexican food and "Pan Dulce" or Mexican pastries.
+A cultural melting pot, Del Rio is home to people of a mix of ethnic and racial backgrounds, including Hispanic, Black Seminole, Mestizo, and Tejano.

+Del Rio offers a variety of Southwestern cuisine including: Tex-Mex, steakhouses, barbecue, authentic Mexican food, and Pan Dulce or Mexican pastries.

 The Upstagers have been performing award-winning live theater in Del Rio since 1977.

-The Casa de la Cultura is a non-profit organization that provides community focused outlets for the youth and adults in Del Rio for over 40 years.
-It offers a revolving variety of classes based on the educational and cultural needs of the community, such as: Ballet Folklorico, Guitar, Singing, Knitting, Pottery, Art Camps, Latino Aerobics and Literacy classes.
+The Casa de la Cultural is a non-profit organization that has provided community-focused outlets for the youth and adults in Del Rio for over 40 years.
+It offers a revolving variety of classes based on the educational and cultural needs of the community, such as: Ballet Folklórico, Guitar, Singing, Knitting, Pottery, Art Camps, Latino Aerobics and Literacy classes.
 In the early 2000s, the Casa de la Cultura began Noches Musicales, a live summer music festival with food vendors and live music.
 The Casa de la Cultura celebrated their 14th annual Live Music Festival in June 2021.

 The Del Rio Council for the Arts provides affordable arts and education and entertainment to the community and its surrounding areas.

-Del Rio is home to the George Paul Memorial Bullriding, which is the oldest stand-alone bull-riding event in the world.
+Del Rio is home to the annual event of the George Paul Memorial Bullriding, which is the oldest such stand-alone event in the world.

-Some of the most notable celebrations in the community include: the Independence Day City-Wide Celebration, Cinco de Mayo, 16 de Septiembre, Fiesta de Amistad, and the Fiesta of Flight Air Show.
+Some of the most notable celebrations in the community include: Cinco de Mayo, the July 4th Independence Day City-Wide Celebration, 16 de Septiembre, Fiesta de Amistad, and the Fiesta of Flight Air Show.
 Del Rio held its first ever Pride event in June 2019.

 Del Rio is home to consulates of Guatemala and Mexico.

-The area is home to various religious profiles including: Christian, Baptist, Catholic, Episcopal, Evangelical, Lutheran, Methodist, Non-Denominational, Pentecostal, Presbyterian, Spirit-Filled, Judaism, Seventh Day Adventist, and many more.
+The area is home to various religious groups including: Christian, Baptist, Catholic, Episcopal, Evangelical, Lutheran, Methodist, Non-Denominational, Pentecostal, Presbyterian, Spirit-Filled, Judaism, Seventh Day Adventist, and many more.